ShrreyaBehll/Feedback/README.md

 # Feedback
-Application to take feedback from the customers.
+-Android Application to take feedback from the customers.
+-Includes animated Star rating